emaduzzaman/emaduzzaman/full-projects/dns_web-applicaiton_mail_server_openstack-environment/production-security-hardening-guide.md

 **Use Case:** Internal-only deployments where Let's Encrypt is not feasible.

-**⚠️ WARNING:** Self-signed certificates will trigger browser warnings and are NOT suitable for public-facing services.
+**WARNING:** Self-signed certificates will trigger browser warnings and are NOT suitable for public-facing services.

 #### Generate Self-Signed Certificate